Waterpik Cordless Freedom Water Flosser Review

 Waterpik Cordless Freedom Water Flosser Overview:

-When my dentist first told me about water flossers, I had no idea what even to expect.
+When my dentist first told me about flossers, I had no idea what even to expect.
 Some of the more high-end models had a big water tank and a cord that attached the unit to the base.
-I knew that my kids would hate having a cord, so that’s one of the reasons I went with the Waterpik Cordless Freedom Water Flosser.
+I knew that my kids would hate having a cord, so that’s one of the reasons I went with the Waterpik Cordless Freedom.
 Since it runs on three AA batteries, you don’t have to worry about recharging it or having a bulky cord in your way.
 For the most part, the batteries last several months before I need to replace them, making it much more convenient for everyone.

 When I first got the Waterpik, I was worried about my boys dropping it in the sink or using it in the shower.
 However, since it’s completely waterproof, I don’t have to worry about the unit getting damaged or water frying the batteries.
 I typically use it while I take a shower, and my boys fight over it in the morning.